danwing/cidfi/draft-wing-cidfi.md

 later versions of this document.
-For example, a mobile device connected to Wi-Fi with 5G backhaul might be running an interactive audio/video application needs to indicate to its internal Wi-Fi driver and to the 5G modem its mapping from QUIC CID to DSCP and the application needs to receive network performance metrics.
+For example, a mobile device connected to Wi-Fi with 5G backhaul might be running an interactive audio/video application needs to indicate to its internal Wi-Fi driver and to the 5G modem its mapping from QUIC Destination CID to per-packet metadata and the application needs to receive network performance metrics.